cd80-ctf/InjuredAndroidWriteups/Flag 13 | RCE.md

 directory.
 This is why the app puts this directory at the start of our command.
 However, **the app fails to filter our input for two things**:

 - Shell metacharacters, such as `$()`, `|`, and `{}`.
 These characters allow us to embed extra commands in a single command.
 For example, if we pass
-`test | restart` as our binary, the command run will be `/files/test | restart`, which will restart the router.
+`test | restart` as our binary, the command run will be `/files/test | restart`, which will restart the device.
 - Path traversal via `..`.
 This means we don't even need shell metacharacters; we can execute any binary on the system.
 For example, if our binary is
 `../../../../../../../cat /etc/passwd`, the command will be `/files/../../../../../../../cat /etc/passwd`, which will print the contents of `/etc/passwd`.